yukienomiya/semantic-factory/readme.md

   </a>
 </p>

-<h1>Translation Annotation Platform</h1>
+<h1>Annotation Validation Platform</h1>
-✍🏻 A cute but useless translation/annotation web app.
+✍🏻 A cute but useless annotation/validation web app.

 <h3>Synopsis</h3>
 <p>This was an assignment for my university OOP course (Java programming) and basically my first attempt at web development.